 - Assistive devices: A cane, walker, or crutches can help you move around and decrease your risk of falling.
-Ask your caregiver how to use these devices correctly.
+Ask your healthcare provider how to use these devices correctly.

 - Electrical stimulation: A device sends mild and safe electrical signals.
 The signals decrease your pain when used over a painful body part.

-- Surgery and other procedures: Your caregiver may use ultrasound, radio waves, thermal (heat), or laser therapy to relieve your pain.
+- Surgery and other procedures: Your healthcare provider may use ultrasound, radio waves, thermal (heat), or laser therapy to relieve your pain.
 Surgery includes cutting nerves or repairing joints that are the cause of your pain.